 - lack of desire to do anything

-There are many health conditions associated with COMT gene mutations that are both too fast and too slow.
+Many health conditions are associated with COMT gene mutations that are too fast and too slow.

 If your COMT is too slow, your stress neurotransmitters stay in your body longer, causing you to feel wired and anxious.
 On the flip side, if your COMT gene is too fast, you may find it difficult to build up enough “stress” to motivate you to get a job done or stay focused.

-Someone with a slow COMT gene that is dirty is likely to feel anxious and moody.
+Someone with a dirty slow COMT gene is likely to feel anxious and moody.
 High estrogen levels can also cause a host of hormone-related symptoms.

-Foods to avoid with a slow COMT gene and how to support a slow COMT
+Foods to avoid with slow COMT genes and how to support a slow COMT

 Taking downtime and implementing ways to destress is crucial to prevent stress neurotransmitters from being released.
-Releasing stress neurotransmitters is a quick way to overload an already slow COMT gene.
+Releasing stress hormones is a quick way to overload an already slow COMT gene.

-Lifestyle changes such as taking time for walks, meditation, and fun can make a huge difference to prevent anxiety associated with a slow COMT and stressful life.
+Lifestyle changes such as taking time for walks, meditation, and fun can significantly prevent anxiety associated with a slow COMT and stressful life.

-A slow COMT cant do its work efficiently if it is deficient in the nutritional co-factors.
-SAMe and magnesium are essential nutrients for the COMT gene to function and thus methylate estrogen and stress neurotransmitters.
+A slow COMT can’t do its work efficiently if it is deficient in the nutritional co-factors.
+SAMe and magnesium are essential nutrients for the COMT gene to function and methylate estrogen and stress neurotransmitters.

 How to support a fast COMT

-Eat healthy protein with every meal and avoid sugar and refined carbohydrates.
+Eat healthy protein with amino acids at meals and avoid sugar and refined carbohydrates.
 Increasing protein can help to boost dopamine production for focus and motivation.

 To learn more about the COMT gene with in-depth health questionnaires, I highly recommend reading Dirty Genes by Dr. Ben Lynch.

-You can also do genetic testing for SNPs in the COMT gene with the Strategene DNA test kit which is the best at home genetic testing kit I have come across!
+You can also do COMT gene testing with the Strategene DNA test kit which is the best at home genetic testing kit I have come across!

 You may also like these articles on genetics